 A smarter path for modern teams

-While ServiceNow wants you to move your entire company into its world, other tools are designed to work with what you already have. eesel AI offers powerful AI agents and copilots that plug right into your current helpdesk, whether that’s Zendesk, Freshdesk, Intercom, or another platform.
+While ServiceNow is built around the idea of consolidating your entire company onto one platform, other tools are designed to work with what you already have. eesel AI offers powerful AI agents and copilots that plug right into your current helpdesk, whether that's Zendesk, Freshdesk, Jira Service Management, or another platform.
 You can start automating support, drafting replies, and triaging tickets almost instantly.

 If you want the benefits of enterprise-level AI without the overhead and complexity, it might be time to check out a solution built for how teams work today.